verlok/responsive-images-automator/README.md

 2. generate the image tags (after you added intrinsic width to your data)
 3. test the generated image tags

+## TALK

+I [talked about this tool](https://www.andreaverlicchi.eu/css-day-2022-talk-automating-responsive-images-automator-ottimizzazione-immagini-4-0/) at CSS Day conference in 2022.
+Follow the link to see slides and video.

 ## EXTRACT RENDERED CSS WIDTHS

 Extract images `width` in CSS pixels and in `vw` unit from pages, using puppeteer.